nielssp/uncomment/README.md

 <h1><img src="client/dashboard/static/logo.svg" height=50 alt="Uncomment"/></h1>

-Uncomment is a commenting system for blogs and static sites written in Rust and TypeScript.
+Uncomment is a self-hosted comment system for blogs and static sites written in Rust and TypeScript.

-**Work in progress**

 ## Features